-At that time there had been one test to BS 8414 of a system which included Kooltherm K15.
+In December 2008, when this certificate was issued, there had been just one test to BS 8414 of a system which included Kooltherm K15.
 It is described in section 7.1 of the Certificate, as shown above.
 The Test Report Number, 220876, allows this cladding system to be identified with one shown in Kingspan’s Technical Bulletin ‘Routes to Compliance‘ (First Issue, August 2015):

 Key features and elements, apart from the 60 mm insulation boards, are the cement particle cladding boards, the 40 mm deep cavity between the insulation boards and the cement particle boards, the graphite-based intumescent cavity barriers, and the aluminium railing system.
 Clearly, the fire behaviour of the system will depend on all its features and elements, and not just on the insulation boards.
-As one would expect, BR 135 states explicitly that a classification to BS 8414/BR 135 applies only to the specific system tested (A2, p.
+The 2013 edition of BR 135 states explicitly that a classification to BS 8414/BR 135 applies only to the specific system tested (A2, p.
 19):

 I would have expected therefore that BBA Certificate 08/4582 (2008) would have stated simply that Kooltherm K15 could only be used above 18 m as part of the system detailed in test report 220876.
 To use it as part of some other system would require a test to BS 8414/BR 135 and probably an amendment to the BBA Certificate to include the new approved system.